Class of 2023

 Hesburgh-Yusko Scholar

-Hi, my name is Lily Deng, and I’m a senior originally from Shanghai, China, studying Finance and ACMS at Notre Dame, minoring in Musical Theater.
-At Notre Dame, I am involved in various academic, leadership, and extracurricular activities.
+At Notre Dame, I was involved in various academic, leadership, and extracurricular activities.
 I joined SIBC (Student International Business Council) to explore my interest in business in my freshman year and developed a deep passion for the finance division.
-I’ve grown from a member to a project leader and am now the Finance Division Director overseeing more than 25 student-led projects with world-renowned financial services firms.
+I grew from a member to the Finance Division Director overseeing more than 25 student-led projects with world-renowned financial services firms.
 Through working with firms on real-world projects, I gained a deeper understanding of my professional pursuit in the future.
-I’m also excited to be finishing off my Musical Theater minor next semester by being the assistant stage manager for a student-written musical, Dawn’s Early Light.
-With that being said, I’m extremely grateful for the flexibility of the Notre Dame curriculum and the variety of opportunities it offers.
+I’m also completed a Musical Theater minor was the assistant stage manager for a student-written musical, Dawn’s Early Light.
+With that being said, I’m extremely grateful for the flexibility of the Notre Dame's curriculum and the variety of opportunities it offers.
 Outside of academics, I’m also passionate about all kinds of volunteering work.
-For example, I’m the president of MoneyThink, a club that teaches local high school students financial literacy, and have also volunteered at various locations on campus.
+For example, I’m was the president of MoneyThink, a club that teaches local high school students financial literacy, and also volunteered at various locations on campus.

-During the summer following my junior year, I worked at Ares Management in private credit in New York, where I will be returning full-time after graduation.
-I’ve also taken the Applied Investment Management course this semester, which is a legacy finance course founded by Prof. Frank Rilley where students run a live $25 million stock portfolio.
-As a Frank Rilley Scholar, I’m really honored to take the course and learn from great professors and peers.
-I believe this course really was a capstone for my finance degree at Notre Dame and furthered my interest in the field.
+During the summer following my junior year, I worked at Ares Management in private credit in New York and returend there after graduateion.
+I also took the Applied Investment Management course in my senior year, which is a legacy finance course founded by Prof. Frank Rilley where students run a live $25 million stock portfolio.
+As a Frank Rilley Scholar, I was really honored to take the course and learn from great professors and peers.
+I believe the course really was a capstone for my finance degree at Notre Dame and furthered my interest in the field.

 Weike (Colin) Fang